| A I B I C I D I E I F I G I H I I I J I K I L I M I N I O I P I Q I R I S I T I U I V I W I X I Y I Z

 Annual percentage rate (APR)

 Clients may be confused about the difference between an interest rate on their mortgage loan and an APR.
-Simply put, the APR includes all of the fees involved, including points.
-It’s really just the total amount, expressed as a percentage, that it costs to borrow money, including interest and fees.
+Simply put, the APR is the total amount, including interest and fees, that it costs to borrow money, all expressed as a percentage.

 Appraisal

-The appraisal—an estimate of how much a home is worth— can be a stressful point in the homebuying process for clients.
-If an appraiser assigns a lower value to the property than what the buyer has offered, the lender might not fund the entire loan amount.
-The appraiser, after all, is computing the fair market value of a property to ensure that the loan amount is reasonable.
+An appraisal is an estimate of how much a home is worth.
+If an appraiser assigns the property a lower value than the buyer has offered, the lender might not fund the entire loan amount.
+This can be a stressful point in the homebuying process for clients.

 Appreciation

-Appreciation of a home’s value can happen over time from a number of factors, like inflation or the neighborhood becoming the it spot.
 To calculate a property’s projected increase in value over time, divide the change in value by the initial cost of the property and multiply it by 100.
-Appreciation may not be your clients’ main motivator, but it should always be a consideration.
+Appreciation may not be a homebuyer’s main motivator when buying a house, but it should always be a consideration.
 After all, (shout it from the rooftops!) real estate is one of the safest and most profitable investments one can make.

 As-is